The tier-1 logical router must be connected to the tier-0 logical router to get the northbound physical router access.

 - Select .

 - Click Disable Firewall.

 - Click the Overview tab and click Edit.

 - In the Edge Cluster field, click the x icon.

 If this logical router supports more than 5000 VMs, you must run the following commands on each node of the NSX Edge cluster to increase the size of the ARP table.You must re-run the commands after a dataplane restart or a node reboot because the change is not persistent.

 What to do next

 Create downlink ports for your tier-1 logical router.
-See Add Downlink Ports for the Tier-1 Logical Router.
+See Add a Downlink Port on a Tier-1 Logical Router in Manager Mode.